kuntal2022/Multi_Agent-Supervised-Agent-/README.md

 # Control Room — Multi-Agent Supervisor System

-A multi-agent system built with **LangGraph**, where a supervisor agent dynamically routes a user's query between a **researcher** (web search) and a **mathematician** (calculations), looping until it has enough information to produce a final answer.
+A multi-agent system built with **LangGraph**, where a supervisor agent dynamically routes a user's query between a **researcher** (web search), **Chart Maker** and a **mathematician** (calculations), looping until it has enough information to produce a final answer.
 Includes a Streamlit UI that visualizes the routing decisions and the agent trace in real time.

 <a href="https://your-demo-link.com">
   <img src="multiagent.png" alt="Control Room demo" width="400">